FarmBot-Docs/farmbot-software/v12/FarmBot-Software/how-to-guides/axis-setup.md

 To instruct FarmBot to automatically find an axis length right now, use the <span class="fb-button fb-yellow">FIND LENGTH X</span>, <span class="fb-button fb-yellow">FIND LENGTH Y</span>, and <span class="fb-button fb-yellow">FIND LENGTH Z</span> buttons in the settings panel.
 This is recommended after first assembling your FarmBot or making any changes to the hardware that may affect the distance FarmBot can travel.

-You may also instruct FarmBot to automatically find an axis length on a regular basis by using the <span class="fb-step fb-move-absolute">FIND AXIS LENGTH</span> command in a sequence.
+You may also instruct FarmBot to automatically find an axis length on a regular basis by using the <span class="fb-step fb-calibrate">FIND AXIS LENGTH</span> command in a sequence.
 However, this is generally not necessary because axis lengths do not change on a regular basis.

 ## Manually set axis length